silverailscolo/ejb/_posts/en-us/2014-01-05-urban-planning-theory-my-style.md

 use of maps and words by politicians and designers may lead one to believe there is a right and a wrong way of laying out squares and roads.
 But Turner makes a case for less binary or-or mono-function and more diffuse categories.
 Bottom-up initiatives may aid us as designers.
+Hands-on design is to be preferred over clean-hands off-site design.

 Still, I find the structuring of spaces as put forward by Edmund Bacon an inspiring method.

 For sale [here](https://www.taylorfrancis.com/books/mono/10.4324/9781315024868/city-landscape-tom-turner).